Wrote this a few years ago, but it is still relevant! Please do share your own comments too.

 What is the meaning of Geshe Kelsang being here?

 Geshe-la said himself that the meaning of his being here is to enable people to practice Kadam Dharma, and specifically gain a realization of the ultimate nature of things, emptiness, so as to finally escape the cycle of suffering.
 All the temples, study programs and so on are essential for Kadampa Buddhism to remain and flourish into future generations, but they are here for just one reason: to enable people to practice Buddha’s teachings and gain authentic freedom and happiness for themselves and others.
 These external developments are therefore not ends in themselves.
-For 30 years I have tried in many jobs to help my teacher with external developments and will always help as much as I can; but over time I have increasingly come to understand that what he appreciates more than anything else is my Dharma practice.
-In particular, he is happy whenever I attempt to increase my compassion and wisdom, the two wings of a bird that can fly us to enlightenment.
+For 35 years I have tried in many jobs to help my teacher with external developments, and will always help as much as I can; but over time I have increasingly come to understand from him that what he appreciates more than anything else is my Dharma practice.
+It makes him happy whenever I or others attempt to increase our compassion and wisdom, the two wings of a bird that can fly us to enlightenment.

-So, Geshe-la, out of inexpressible gratitude for everything you have done for me and so many others, today I resolve to try my best to practice all you have taught.
+So, Geshe-la, out of inexpressible gratitude for everything you have done for me and so many others, today I resolve to try my best to practice all you have taught and help you turn the Wheel of Dharma in this and all my lives.